Voluntary Liquidation Creditors

 - Consider company restructure and restart business utilising a:

 - Appointing an Administrative Receiver.

-If you would like a CONFIDENTIAL FREE meeting to explore further your company’s issues and the options available, please contact John Waller on 0800 612 5448 or email [email protected].
+If you would like a CONFIDENTIAL FREE meeting to explore your company’s issues and options, please contact John Waller on 0800 612 5448 or email [email protected].

 Insolvency for limited companies in the UK offers various formal insolvency procedures to either protect or close companies.

 The process used to protect companies by turning around their situation includes administration and CVAs.
-Those companies requiring closure use liquidation as the business is no longer viable (Insolvent).
-(Liquidations) allows the former directors to start afresh and draw a line for the creditors, allowing a possible payment should realisation of the companies assets allow.
+Those companies requiring closure use liquidation, as the business is no longer viable (Insolvent).
+(Liquidations) allows the former directors to start afresh and draw a line for the creditors, allowing a possible payment should the company assets allow.

 A CVL is used for the closure of an insolvency limited company.
 However, a Members’ Voluntary Liquidation (MVL), though voluntary, requires the company to be solvent and is used for purposes other than the inability to pay creditors.

 What’s the Job of a Liquidator in a Creditor’s Voluntary Liquidation?